2manypistachios/rats/src/cms/pages/about.md

 ---
 # About the World

-there are things to know, but for now you get nothing... (sorry)
+there are things to know, but for now you get nothing, for now... (sorry)